 Any parent who’s been through the college admissions process with their son or daughter can tell you how anxiety-ridden and stressful it is.

-So, we didn’t really need THE “College Admissions Scandal” of the past year to prove how the process could make families go to extreme measures to help their children improve (or in the case of the scandal “guarantee”) their chance of being accepted by their ideal school.
+So, we didn’t really need THE “College Admissions Scandal” a few years back to prove how the process could make families go to extreme measures to help their children improve (or in the case of the scandal “guarantee”) their chance of being accepted by their ideal school.

 I do pro-bono work with families of limited means and also work with clients of privilege.